FHA 203k Loan FAQ’s

 Possibly.

-The borrower must be a primary residence owner occupant or a qualified non-profit group.
-Since 1996, there has been a moratorium on non-owner-occupied investors using the FHA 203k loan (Mortgagee Letter 95-97).
+The borrower must occupy the property as their primary residence or be a qualified non-profit group.
+Since 1996, there has been a moratorium on non-owner occupied investors using the FHA 203k loan.

 This is the only type of “investor” that can use the FHA 203k Loan.